vim/vim/README_extra.txt

 archive (vim-7.2-rt.tar.gz).
 To be able to run Vim you MUST get the runtime archive too!

-The extra archive plus the source and runtime achives make up the complete sources of Vim for all systems.
+The extra archive plus the source and runtime archives make up the complete sources of Vim for all systems.